 Mark completed his doctorate in British Romantic literature with the intention of being a professor, but after three years of college teaching left academics to join the management consulting firm McKinsey and Company as a communication specialist.
 His work there increasingly focused on organizational learning and coaching, and in 2002 he left to found Kenning Associates LLP, a leadership and communication consultancy at which he remains a partner.
 Mark has occasionally moved from consulting to actually leading clients, and has done so as CEO of biotech startups Effigene Pharmaceuticals and Cinlanian Biotechnologies.
 Mark holds degrees from Earlham College, Oxford University, and Emory University.

 Jen spent most her life in and around the Atlanta area.
-She graduated from the University of Georgia with a BS in Early Childhood Education and a Minor in Spanish.
+She earned a B.S. in Early Childhood Education with Minors in Spanish and Psychology from the University of Georgia.
 Following her studies at UGA, she moved to New Zealand where she taught for a year in a progressive public charter school.
 There she was trained in student-directed and inquiry-based learning strategies, empowering students of all abilities to take ownership of their educational journeys.
-She has written about what these strategies can look like and how well they can work in one of her blog entries, entitled The “I Don’t Know” Zone.

 Updated bio coming soon!